 Northern Ireland's worst flooding in 30 years brought another crisis to the strife-torn city of Belfast on Sunday (16 August).

-Northern Ireland's worst flooding in 30 years brought another crisis to the strife-torn city of Belfast on Sunday (16 August).
+Background: Northern Ireland's worst flooding in 30 years brought another crisis to the strife-torn city of Belfast on Sunday (16 August).
 British troops, stationed in the province to keep peace between warring Catholic and Protestant factions, laid down their weapons to help families trapped by the water.

 Nightlong torrential rain and gales sent flood waters swirling into homes and streets which have been the battle grounds for Catholics and Protestants.
 Among the hard-hit areas were the trouble spots of the Protestant Shankill and Catholic Falls Roads.

 Some places were under four feet (1.2 metres) of water and a number of streets were completely evacuated.
 Troops backing up police and emergency services, use rubber boats and rafts to rescue some stranded families and to bring food to others.
 Field kitchens were established to feed those whose homes were wrecked.